QianZeHao123/MDS-Research-Project/Dissertation/main.typ

   ),
 )

 Finally, the data from the data collector will be written into a CSV file to facilitate a series of data analysis later.

-All the methods in this chapter will eventually be presented as a Python ABM platform.
+All the methods in this chapter (@label:Methodology) will eventually be presented as a Python ABM platform for market diffusion simulation.
 The code is available via GitHub: https://github.com/QianZeHao123/MDS-Research-Project/tree/main/ABM%20version%200.7

 = Simulation and Results Analysis <label:SimulationResults>